gojomo/zibcoin.org/index.md

 *Zibcoin* is an alternate denominational unit for Bitcoin.

-One Zibcoin is one-millionth of a Bitcoin.
-(Using metric/SI prefixes, a Zibcoin is synonymous with a "microbitcoin" or "µBTC".
-In the base units of Bitcoin, one Zibcoin is 100 Satoshis.)
+A Zibcoin is one-millionth of a Bitcoin.
+(Using metric prefixes, a Zibcoin is synonymous with a "microbitcoin" or "µBTC".
+Or in the base units of Bitcoin, one Zibcoin is 100 Satoshis.)

 That is: